Prerequisites

 8. After booting, a message should appear in the top-left corner of your screen saying an "autoexec script" has been found.
 Press F4 to run it.

-9. Once the autoexec script has finished, you are ready to run the Setup Wizard.
+Once the autoexec process has finished, you are now ready to run the Setup Wizard.

 Next Tutorial: Running the Setup wizard